HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 Vinegar:

 First, let’s start with vinegar.
 Vinegar has a pH of around 2.4, which is pretty acidic, though not as acidic as battery acid at 1.8.
-It can lower the pH of your hot tub by adding one cup into your filter every week or two weeks, depending on how often you use the tub.
+You can lower the pH of your hot tub by adding one cup to your filter every week or two, depending on how often you use the tub.

 Though this is one of the better solutions to lower your pH, it starts to lose its effect after about three weeks due to saturated water with the acid.
-Discover the differences between salt water and chlorine in hot tub.
-Find out which one is best for you, as well as the pros and cons of each option.
+Check out the differences between salt water and chlorine in a hot tub.
+Find out which is best for you, as well as the pros and cons of each option.

 Pros: